How and Why to Trim Your Cat’s Nails: A Complete Guide for Cat Parents

 - Burrito cat: using a towel or blanket, make your cat resemble everyone’s favorite after-hours Mission district meal and wrap him up like a tasty burrito!
 This method helps keep him calm and gently restrained, and keeps the novice nail trimmer safe and confident.

 - Baby or Toddler cat: this is my own personally-preferred way to trim cat nails, but, in all honesty, should only be attempted on a cat that is pretty tolerant.
-As if holding a toddler or baby on my lap (or at least, as someone who has no kids, what I imagine that scenario to look like), I sit kitty belly-side up with legs facing forward and cradle as I cut.
-Again, this is not for the faint of heart or for a challenging cat, but it has worked for me thus far.
+As if holding a toddler or baby on your lap.
+Sit kitty belly-side up with legs facing forward and cradle as you cut.
+Again, this is not for the faint of heart or for a challenging cat.

-If after reading this blog and watching our handy-dandy video you’re still not sure what to do, bring your little Mittens down to either our Main Campground or Cat Safari location and let the experts do it for you!
-At only $18, it’s a bargain and well worth the time, anxiety and possible blood you’ll save trying to wing it yourself.
+If after reading this blog and watching our handy-dandy video you’re still not sure what to do, bring your little Mittens down to our Cat Safari location and let the experts do it for you!
+At only $20, it’s a bargain and well worth the time, anxiety and possible blood you’ll save trying to wing it yourself.
 Whatever you choose to do, don’t neglect this important part of cat health and happiness.
 Remember: a happy cat is where it’s at!

 Thanks for reading!